+This approach would add one round of communication without modifying the implementation of the underlying SA protocol.
+However, this round could be merged with the ones of SA, e.g., the third round of the SA protocol of Bonawitz et al.~\cite[Figure 2]{bonawitz2017practical}.
+Regarding the communication complexity, exchanging the signatures of the received parameters increases communication by $n\cdot \ell$ where $n$ is the number of active users and $\ell$ is the size of one signature (e.g., $256$ bits).

-\paragraph*{Conditional secure aggregation} \iffull A second approach consists of building a modified SA version for FL that performs the aggregation only if a particular condition $C$ is satisfied.
+\paragraph*{Conditional secure aggregation} Another mitigation consists of building a modified SA version for FL that performs the aggregation only if a particular condition $C$ is satisfied.
 Otherwise, it outputs a random value (or fixed value $\bot$ denoting that the aggregation did not occur).
 Intuitively, by setting the condition $C$ to~\Cref{eq:check}, the FL protocol executes the aggregation (and continue its execution) only if all the users have received the same parameters $\Theta^{(t)}$ in the current round $t \in \NN$.
 This would hinder a malicious server $S$ from exploiting the model inconsistency attack vector.
 Naturally, such a protocol can be built leveraging general MPC techniques.
 However, this would yield an inefficient aggregation that will not be deployed in practice.
 A candidate practical implementation of this SA for the specialized condition of~\Cref{eq:check} can be easily obtained by modifying the SA protocol of Bonawitz et al.~\cite{bonawitz2017practical}.
-In a nutshell, in~\cite{bonawitz2017practical} there is an ordering over the users $\cUsers$ and each pair $(u_i,u_j)$ such that $u_i \neq u_j$ share a random secret $s_{i,j}$. \fi \ifconference A second approach consists of building a modified SA version for FL that performs the aggregation only if all users have received the same parameters in the current round $t \in \NN$.
-This would hinder a malicious server $S$ from exploiting the model inconsistency attack vector.
-A candidate practical implementation of such a conditional SA can be easily obtained by modifying the SA protocol of Bonawitz et al.~\cite{bonawitz2017practical}.
-In a nutshell, in~\cite{bonawitz2017practical} there is an ordering over the users $\cUsers$ and each pair $(u_i,u_j)$ such that $u_i \neq u_j$ share a random secret $s_{i,j}$. \fi During the aggregation, each users $u_i$ masks its input $v_i$ in the following way:
+Still, we stress that this approach can also be applied to the SA protocol of Bell et al.~\cite{bell2020secure}.
+In a nutshell, in~\cite{bonawitz2017practical} (and~\cite{bell2020secure}) there is an ordering over the users $\cUsers$ and each pair $(u_i,u_j)$ such that $u_i \neq u_j$ share a random secret $s_{i,j}$.
+During the aggregation, each user $u_i$ masks its input $v_i$ in the following way:

 where $G(\cdot)$ is a secure pseudorandom generator (PRG). \iffull Assuming no dropouts, the server can compute the aggregation $v = \sum_{u_i \in \cUsers} v_i$ from $\{y_i\}_{u_i \in \cUsers}$ as follows: